being relatively new to the openSUSE community over the past few weeks

 best confusing if not frustrating.

-Partly positive example: Fedora (sat in comparison
+Partly positive example: Fedora (sat in comparison to opensuse.org

 That's all for now.
-I understand that many things
+I understand that many things have somehow grown

 over the years.
-But as I'm willing to tackle these I am looking
+But as I'm willing to tackle these I am looking forward

 to your comments/critics.